I-ueRya-n/CLOUD-NATIVE-REAL-TIME-BIG-DATA-PIPELINE-ANALYTICS/README.md

 ```

 ## Open Australia
-DO NOT RUN THESE COMMANDS, JUST HERE TO KEEP TRACK OF WHAT I HAVE DONE!

-Ok so:
-the OpenAustralia index holds:
+the ElasticSearch "oa_debates" index holds:

+debates
+  has the transcript of a debate / politicial discussion
+  can search by keyword, date, or person id

+the Elasticsearch index for comments has not been set up yet, sorry!
 comments
   has user info
   can search by keyword, date, or person id

-debates
-  has the transcript of a debate / politicial discussion
-  can search by keyword, date, or person id

-SEE README IN OA_DEBATES
+SEE README IN src/open_australia/oa_debates FOR DETAILS